Stas-Cell-Max/SM-React-Portfolio/README.md

 ## Features
 - **Single-Page Application**: Smooth navigation throughout the portfolio without the need for page reloads.
 - **Responsive Design**: Built with Bootstrap to ensure the portfolio is accessible on devices of various sizes.
-- **Project Showcasing**: Dedicated section to display project work with links to live sites and code repositories.
+- **Project Showcasing**: A dedicated section to display project work with filters, detailed popups, and links to live sites and code repositories.
 - **Contact Form**: An interactive form that allows potential employers or clients to reach out directly through the website.
+- **Typing Animation**: Engaging typewriter effect that highlights key skills and roles.
+- **Smooth Scrolling**: react-scroll for seamless and interactive navigation between sections.
+- **Dynamic Filtering**: isotope-layout for filtering projects in the portfolio with a sleek animation.
+- **Interactive Sliders**: Slider functionality for a dynamic way to display content.

 ## Technologies Used
 - React.js
 - Vite
 - Bootstrap
 - React Router
+- Typewriter Effect
+- React-scroll
+- Isotope-layout
+- Slick Carousel Slider

 ## Setup and Installation
 1. Clone the repository: `git clone git@github.com:Stas-Cell-Max/react-portfolio.git`